-Project manager have to be pro-active, they have to deal with the customers and other project stakeholders.
+Project managers have to be proactive, they have to deal with the customers and other project stakeholders.
 Project managers also deal with vendors.
 It means they have to collaborate with several groups at the same time.
 Project managers have to keep all the sub-groups and parties synchronized, and well aware of the latest updates.
-You will need your leadership skills to pro-actively handled the situations.
+You will need your leadership skills to pro-actively handle the situations.
 These skills include negotiation, influencing, confrontation,

 Define measures – Monitor on a frequent basis